AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 It is important that the type above matches the type of the attrribute in the Attributes section.
 Note that the will always be a colon (:) in the bind string seperating the type from the name.
+The attribute name in the bind property must be in the list of attributes.

 ###### items
 A list of choices for picklist type elements.
 Required for `QRadioElement`